Address (v1) Component

 Sunset Schedule

 Sunsetting is the process of gradually phasing out functionality in the Unqork Platform for new practices.
 The Unqork Platform balances natural growth and necessary capability adjustments over time.
-The decision to sunset Unqork functionality can be driven by many factors, including but not limited to, Creator Also known as Unqork users; anyone who is inside the Unqork platform. community usage, security concerns, best practices guidelines, or overlaps with new and existing features.
+The decision to sunset Unqork functionality can be driven by many factors, including but not limited to, Creator community usage, security concerns, best practices guidelines, or overlaps with new and existing features.

 Announced | Feature | Not Recommended for Use | Retired | Decommissioned |